MHCPPrograms/worlds-documentation/docs/npcs/maze_runner/02-game_and_player_controller.md

                         state: GameState.Playing,
                         winner: undefined
                     });
-                    this.countdownTimeInMS = 10000; // reset the initial countdown value
+                    this.countdownTimeInMS = this.props.countdownTimeInSeconds * 1000; // reset the initial countdown value
                 }
             }
         }, 1000);